top of page

 The 1960s and 1970s marked a period of independence for the majority of countries in Western Africa.
 The sense of euphoria and newfound freedom during this era gave rise to the creation of modern urban music genres such as highlife and Afrobeat in Nigeria and Ghana, juju music in Nigeria, rumba in the Congo, and salsa in Senegal.
 Additionally, national orchestras emerged, including the Star Band de Dakar in Senegal, the Rail Band in Mali, Bembeya Jazz National in Guinea, as well as notable bands like Grand Kalle and l’African Jazz, O.K.
 Jazz, and Tabu Ley’s African Fiesta, all of which contributed significantly to the cultural landscape of the region.

 The 1960s and 1970s were also characterized by significant musical movements such as Tropicalia in Brazil, the emergence of salsa in New York, and the rise of reggae in Jamaica.
-Additionally, this period saw iconic moments like the Beatles and Rolling Stones traveling to India and Morocco, where they collaborated with artists like Ravi Shankar and The Master Musicians of Jajouka, further enriching the global musical landscape
+These years saw the birth of great festivals as FESMAN, FESTAC 77, and Festival Panafricain Algiers.Miriam Makeba became the first African woman to win an American Grammy for the album 'An Evening with Belafonte', released by RCA Victor in 1966

 THE BEATLES & THE ROLLING STONES